This article is in response to some common arguments used to discredit the God of the Bible, and covers the following points:

 Regarding the equality of women – it was not God who left them out of the Old Testament records and genealogies, but the history writers such as Ezra.
 In fact, a bit of searching reveals that below the surface God spoke through women prophets such as Huldah, and even Hilkiah the high priest sought the words of God via a woman.

 Down the ages when men ruled over women it was God who gave them equality as Paul proclaimed – we are all ‘One in Christ’.
 It was traditions of men which turned the tables on what God intended.
 There are 2 passages by Paul which seem to silence women – they have been woefully misunderstood.
 Paul was not silencing women in Corinth, he was quoting the Judaisers who were trying to silence them and then rebuking them for their stupidity “What ! did the word of God come to you (men) only !”
-This is explained in my youtube “Confusion at Corinth” at this link
+Explained more fully here:

-In God’s eyes it doesn’t matter that I’m a gentile or a woman, that I don’t have a PhD – haven’t even been to university.
-God delights in using people across the board – whether they have a PhD or not.
+God delights in using people across the board.
 Mary the mother of Jesus realised this when she said God brings down the mighty and exults the lowly – She was quoting Nebuchadnezzar (Dan 4:37) – From her mosaic of Old Testament quotes to her cousin Elizabeth is it evident she knew her Old Testament inside out.
-To encourage people who would be overlooked according to the rankings of the world, the fourth gospel known as ‘John’ was written by a woman.
-She is identified at the foot of the cross where 3 women are listed as being present.
-One of them is the ‘Beloved Disciple’.
-The entire book is written from the perspective of “A DISCIPLE” which has to default to masculine in Koine Greek.

-I would like to use Daniel 9 as an example – the 70 week prophecy which predicted the time of the coming of Jesus 568 years in advance.
+The 70 week prophecy of Daniel 9 predicted the time of the coming of Jesus 568 years in advance.
 Even those who say that the events in Daniel 11 are so specific they are written after the event cannot deny that original texts of Daniel predate Jesus.
 The year in which Jesus was anointed is perhaps the most specific date passage in the Bible – Luke 3:1 “In the fifteenth year of the reign of Tiberius Caesar, Pontius Pilate being governor of Judaea Herod tetrarch of Galilee, his brother Philip tetrarch of Iturea and Traconitis, and Lysanias tetrarch of Abilene— during the high-priesthood of Annas and Caiaphas the word of God came unto John the son of Zacharias in the wilderness…v21 Jesus was baptized too.”

 “From the time the word goes out to return and build up Jerusalem until the Anointed One, the ruler, comes there will be seven 7’s and sixty-two 7’s”.
 Dan 9:25